evilbunny2008/KitchenArchiveTool/README.md

 ## About

-This app is a viewer for recipes in Nextcloud App.
+This app is a viewer for recipes in Nextcloud Cookbook server app.
-You need the Nextcloud Android client to sync the recipes.
+You need the Nextcloud Android client app to sync the recipes.

 **First steps**